 Access using the Timeline Builder

-The Timeline Builder is accessed from the right side of your home page.
+The Timeline Builder is accessed from the top of the Themes Channel page.

 When you go to the Timeline Builder, you can either choose a predefined timeline or define the beginning and ending years for a timeline search.
 Your result will be a timeline of Eras, Events, Arts, Innovations or Discoveries, and Famous People that match either the subject or the time span you’ve chosen.

 Each Academic Level of icurio (Elementary, Middle, or High) will present a selection of timelines appropriate to that level.
 Select a timeline from the list (e.g. U.S. History) to retrieve a timeline of significant events in that topic.
 If you choose, you may then add one or more layers to that timeline.
 In this way, you can examine the relationships between events in history and creations in art, for instance, or do a cross-curricular examination of history and literature.